Italian Style Beans and Rice with Sausage is an easy one-pan meal that’s full of flavor that’s ready in 30 minutes!

 Italian Beans and Rice with Sausage variations:

-I use Cannellini beans for this because they are firmer than other white beans and hold their shape well.
+I use Cannellini beans because they are firmer than other white beans and hold their shape well.
 Great Northern beans would work fine too.

 How to make beans and rice with sausage: